OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2014-07-17-richard-pietros-open-government-tour.md

 Open Democracy Manitoba is hosting the event along with sponsors the [Community News Commons](ihttp://www.communitynewscommons.org/) and the [Winnipeg Public Library](http://wpl.winnipeg.ca/library/).

-We've already confirmed two guests for the evening:
+We have confirmed the following guests for the evening:

 **Mary Agnes Welch** of the Winnipeg Free Press.
 Mary Agnes has written a number of data-driven stories for the Winnipeg Free Press.
 She also works with journalism students at Red River College on FIPPA / Data research projects.